 Lake Maggiore is altogether broader and more open, extending northwards into Switzerland, with the air of an inland sea.
 The great western bay includes the famous Borromean Islands, among them the contrasting garden retreats of Isola Bella and Isola Madre.
 As early as 1686 Bishop Burnet gushed that these were ‘certainly the loveliest spots of ground in the World, there is nothing in all Italy that can be compared to them’.

-Our tours are scheduled at times of the year when there is the possibility of clear, brilliant sunshine.
+Our tour is scheduled at a time of the year when there is the possibility of clear, brilliant sunshine.
 Each lake, each shore, each promontory and island, has its own character, but everywhere is pervaded by the abundance of light, perfume and natural beauty.

 Bellagio.
-Fly at midday (British Airways) from London Heathrow to Milan.
+Fly at c.
+10.30am (British Airways) from London Heathrow to Milan.
 Drive to Bellagio on Lake Como.
 First of three nights in Bellagio.

 Lake Como.
 Villa Carlotta on the western shore of Lake Como, built as a summer residence for a Milanese aristocrat, combines dramatic terracing, parterre and grottoes with an extensive landscape park and arboretum.
 The house contains notable collections from the Napoleonic period.
 The Villa Balbianello occupies its own headland projecting into the middle of Lake Como.
 This glorious site is terraced to provide sites for lawns, trees, shrubs and a chorus of statuary.
 The villa stands among groves of oak and pine.